Adapting basic Python types#

 See also

-are converted to PostgreSQL string syntax, and PostgreSQL types
+Python str are converted to PostgreSQL string syntax, and PostgreSQL types

-are converted back to Python str
+such as text and varchar are converted back to Python str:

 conn = psycopg.connect()